lammermann/vimfiles/bundle/YouCompleteMe/README.md

 process.

-**NOTE:** If you want C-family completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed when you start Xcode for the first time).
+**NOTE:** If you want C-family completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed automatically when you run `clang` for the first time, or manually by running `xcode-select --install`)

 Install CMake.
 Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].